-The performance targets for the PSUs granted in 2021 relate to a three-year period ending December 30, 2023 and were developed taking into account the Corporation's confidential business strategies, plans and initiatives and its expectations regarding financial and operational performance.
+The performance targets for the PSUs granted in 2022 relate to a three-year period ending December 28, 2024 and were developed taking into account the Corporation's confidential business strategies, plans and initiatives and its expectations regarding financial and operational performance.
 These targets are intended to be challenging - neither impossible nor easy to achieve.
 These measures were stress-tested to ensure they were appropriately challenging taking into consideration historical trends and budget growth expectations in the Corporation's financial plan.
 PSU targets are forward-looking and disclosure of them before the end of the performance period would seriously prejudice the Corporation's interests.
 As a result, targets are disclosed at the time of payout of PSUs.

-In 2021, the following NEOs were awarded PSUs from the Corporation for which the grant date fair value assumes vesting at 100% of target:
+In 2022, the following NEOs were awarded PSUs from the Corporation for which the grant date fair value assumes vesting at 100% of target:

-Name PSUs Granted (#) Grant Value Per Unit (\$) Grant Date Fair Value (\$) Vesting Date Galen G. Weston 12,768 (1) 62.67 800,171 March 4, 2024 284 86.30 24,509 August 5, 2024 Robert Sawyer 18,699 71.32 1,333,613 May 12, 2024 Jocyanne Bourdeau 6,650 62.67 416,756 March 4, 2024 Greg Ramier 6,650 62.67 416,756 March 4, 2024 Darren Myers 13,805 62.67 (2) 865,159 March 4, 2024
+Name PSUs Granted (#) Grant Value Per Unit (\$) Grant Date Fair Value (\$) Vesting Date Galen G. Weston 14,591 (1) 99.33 1,449,324 March 3, 2025 1,339 117.67 157,560 August 4, 2025 Richard Dufresne 9,566 99.33 950,191 March 3, 2025 Robert Sawyer 13,426 99.33 1,333,605 March 3, 2025 Barry Columb 4,196 99.33 416,789 March 3, 2025 1,020 115.84 118,157 May 11, 2025 Jeff Leger 5,236 99.33 520,092 March 3, 2025

-(1) Mr. Weston also received grants of PSUs from Weston in 2021 with a grant date fair value of \$1,815,776.
-The full details of Mr. Weston's compensation from Weston are set forth in the Weston Management Proxy Circular, which is available at www.sedar.com.
+(1) Messrs.
+Weston and Dufresne also received grants of PSUs from Weston in 2022 with grant date fair values of \$1,032,634 and \$356,267, respectively.
+The full details of the compensation of Messrs.
+Weston and Dufresne from Weston are set forth in the Weston Management Proxy Circular, which is available at www.sedar.com.

-Performance of 2019 PSUs
+Performance of 2020 PSUs

-In 2019, the Corporation's NEOs were awarded PSUs whose vesting was tied to consolidated revenue and return on capital targets over a three-year period.
-Revenue excluded the consolidation of franchises in 2019 and 2020, but was included as of 2021.
+In 2020, the Corporation's NEOs were awarded PSUs whose vesting was tied to consolidated revenue and return on capital targets over a three-year period.
+Revenue excluded the consolidation of franchises in 2020, but was included as of 2021.
 The return on capital measure was defined as Adjusted EBIT divided by capital at the start of the year.
-Adjusted EBIT, as referenced in relation to Loblaw's 2019 PSU targets, includes certain further adjustments in addition to those noted in the 2021 MD&A. At the time of grant, the performance targets relating to the 2019 return on capital and enterprise consolidated revenue metrics were forward-looking as they related to the three-year period ending in 2021 and were developed taking into account the Corporation's business strategies, plans and initiatives and its expectations regarding financial and operational performance.
+Adjusted EBIT, as referenced in relation to Loblaw's 2020 PSU targets, includes certain further adjustments in addition to those noted in the 2022 MD&A. At the time of grant, the performance targets relating to the 2020 return on capital and enterprise consolidated revenue metrics were forward-looking as they related to the three-year period ending in 2022 and were developed taking into account the Corporation's business strategies, plans and initiatives and its expectations regarding financial and operational performance.
 The targets were intended to be challenging - neither impossible nor easy to achieve.

-In early 2022, the Governance Committee reviewed the performance of the 2019 PSU grants and determined the following results based on the average of the three year performance:
+In early 2023, the Governance Committee reviewed the performance of the 2020 PSU grants and determined the following results based on the average of the three year performance:

-- the enterprise consolidated revenue component achieved a performance result of 166.5%; and - the return on capital component achieved a performance result of 95.0%.
+- the enterprise consolidated revenue component achieved a performance result of 199.8%; and - the return on capital component achieved a performance result of 133.2%.

-The target and performance for each component for PSUs awarded in 2019 which were equally weighted on results from 2019, 2020 and 2021 and paid out in 2022, are set out below:
+The target and performance for each component for PSUs awarded in 2020 which were equally weighted on results from 2020, 2021 and 2022 and paid out in 2023, are set out below: